Discrete homogeneity and ends of manifolds: Ends of spaces

-\item[(c)] Furthermore, each connected component of $X \setminus X_{n+1}$ is contained in some connected component of $X \setminus X_n$, and each unbounded component of $X \setminus X_n$ contains at least one unbounded component of $X \setminus X_{n+1}$.
-This implies that any generalized continuum has at least one end. \end{itemize}} \end{rem}
+\item[(c)] If $X$ is non-compact, each connected component of $X \setminus X_{n+1}$ is contained in some connected component of $X \setminus X_n$, and each unbounded component of $X \setminus X_n$ contains at least one unbounded component of $X \setminus X_{n+1}$.
+This implies that any non-compact generalized continuum has at least one end. \end{itemize}} \end{rem}